 Resort Amenities: Value resorts do not have table service restaurants, concierge, spa/fitness or room service.

 Transportation: The value resorts are well known for “not so good” bus transportation via the Disney Parks buses.
 It can be a hit or miss at certain times and require extreme patience most of the time.
 The All-Star resorts have some of the “VERY not so good” bus service on property.
 The three All-Star resorts normally share one bus.
 So, the lines tend to be incredibly long.
 ESPECIALLY, at the end of the day.
 Pop Century and Art of Animation have their own dedicated bus route.
 You are able to use the Disney Skyliner from Pop Century to go to Hollywood Studios and Epcot.
 Disney has cut down the number of bus routes from both of those resorts that go to both of those theme parks to one time per hour in an effort to encourage use of the Skyliner.
 Either way, the bus lines can be really long regardless of what park you are going to and from.
-To put it into perspective, Disney fans have reported “the buses being packed like sardines”.
 Solution: Pack your patience and plan for extra travel time.
 Plan for the worst and hope for the best.
-Some people have had no issues at all.
+Some guests have had no issues at all.
 I am assuming it is due to the time of day and the time of year they are using the transportation.